JesusCamarena/Clase_Intro_mecatronica/Ejemplos_Arduino/E05_Arreglos_y_macros/README.md

 * 1.0
     * Initial Release

-## Licencia
+## :exclamation: Licencia

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+ * This project is licensed under the [Attribution-NonCommercial-ShareAlike 3.0(CC-BY-NC-SA 3.0)]
+ * License - see the LICENSE.md file for details or read it here https://creativecommons.org/licenses/by-nc-sa/3.0/

 ## :speech_balloon: Agradecimientos